-If you’ve gotten started with chickens, chances are you have become all to familiar with the stinky smell of ammonia in your chicken coop.
+In this post, I’m going to share with you the DIY Coop Refresher Recipe I created to cut down on ammonia in my chicken coop that's 60% cheaper!
+If you’ve gotten started with chickens, chances are you have become all too familiar with the stinky smell of ammonia in your chicken coop.
 Ammonia is bad news not just for your nostrils, but for your hen’s health and egg production too.

 Sweet PDZ Coop Refresher is an organic certified powder you can sprinkle under your chickens’ roost and around the coop to naturally keep the smell of ammonia down.
 While it absolutely works wonders, it’s incredibly overpriced.

 Please note: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you end up clicking and purchasing an item.
 I worked hard to find my trusted favorites and I want to share them with you so you don't have to deal with all the crappy junk I had to go through.
 Nuff said.

 Where does ammonia come from in your chicken coop?

 Ammonia is a rancid smelling gas that is created from the chemical decomposition of uric acid in your hen’s manure (the bird equivalent of urine).
 Uric acid is made up of nitrogen, and when it gets wet or warm, the chemical decomposition causes the manure to release ammonia gas.

 Why is ammonia a problem for your hen’s health?